 Although sometimes it is known as IPICOL square nowadays, the original nomenclature carries more value and is understood by one and all.

 Kalpana, the first Cinema Hall of Bhubaneswar though demolished, triggers nostalgia in the senior citizens while crossing the “Kalpana Square”.

-The Kalpana Talkies which made the first attempt to introduce this media of entertainment into the town no more exists.
-In its place stands a rickety hall which has been sealed for more than a decade now and is trying to find a way out of litigations.
+The Kalpana Talkies which made the first attempt to introduce this media of entertainment into the town no more exist.
+In its place stands a rickety hall that has been sealed for more than a decade now and is trying to find a way out of litigations.

 Legend #1: History speaks of a Delhi entrepreneur who wanted to try his luck in the new state capital, and started by selling “samosas” by establishing a counter.
 The man was popularly called “Master” and his small food outlet “Canteen”.
 In the years to come, it became “Master General Store” the only shop in the locality.

 Since then the landmark has always been “Master Canteen”.